History Files

 The world map, 'Orbis Terrarum', by Petrus Plancius, 1590.

 Various versions of this map are known.
-According to some sources its first version is believed to be a copy of a very first existing Portuguese map.
+According to some sources its first version is believed to be a copy of one of the very earliest Portuguese maps.
 How Plancius got this map (and others) remains unknown.
-The story goes that, during his flight from Brussels, Plancius took then-still-secret Portuguese nautical charts with him.
+The story goes that - during his flight from Brussels - Plancius took then-still-secret Portuguese nautical charts with him.
 Later he would publish these charts in Amsterdam.

 According to other sources, his world map is based on the world map by Rumoldus Mercator (Rumold De Kremer, son of Gerard), dated to 1587.